Defined contribution (401(k)) and nonqualified deferred compensation plans

 As one of the few providers in the market offering access to a comprehensive array of retirement, benefits and financial services, Bank of America understands the role of deferred compensation: not as a stand-alone program, but as part of an integrated, comprehensive compensation and benefits package.

-A nonqualified deferred compensation (NQDC) plan gives your key employees the ability to defer receiving a certain amount of compensation until a point in the future, with potential benefits.
+A nonqualified deferred compensation (NQDC) plan is a retirement savings plan that allows employers to offer potential benefits to select employees, often with fewer restrictions and gives your key employees the ability to defer receiving a certain amount of compensation until a point in the future.
 We help your top talent make the most of this opportunity with dedicated support from a team with a deep understanding of these types of arrangements and the value they play within an overall financial strategy.

 We provide NQDC plan services designed to help organizations and their top-level employees get the most from their benefits: